Using shell scripts

 Set error flags

-There are several error flags you can set to automatically exit scripts when unfavorable conditions occur.
+Several error flags are available to automatically exit scripts when unfavorable conditions occur.
 As a best practice, add the following flags at the beginning of each script to protect yourself from tricky errors.

 #!/usr/bin/env bash